GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 ## Notes

-I'm not using compile time arrays, because I want to have as much control as possible (well as much as I can get with the code still being portable in C ie. no x86).
+I'm not using compile time arrays, because I want to have as much control as possible (well as much as I can get with the code still being portable in C ie. no assembly!).

 # Descriptions